tunahanertekin/cloudy/docs/agv/learning/whatLearn/README.md

 <img src="https://raw.githubusercontent.com/robolaunch/cloudy/docs/docs/images/micro-ROS_architecture.png">

-## What is Cloud and why we need it for robotics applications?
+## What is Cloud and Why We Need it for Robotics Applications?
 Cloud computing refers to the delivery of computing services over the internet, including storage, processing, and analysis of data.
 In cloud computing, users can access computing resources and services on-demand and pay for what they use, rather than having to maintain their own infrastructure.

 In the context of robotics applications, cloud computing offers several benefits: